aldertzomer/RFPlasmid/README.md

 Using pip.
 Installs most requirements except DIAMOND and JellyFish and R (see below).
 Be aware that you may need to download additional databases for CheckM.
 ```
 $  pip3 install rfplasmid
+$  export PATH=$PATH:~/.local/bin # pip installs in ~/.local/bin and it should be in your path but some distros don't have this set
+$  rfplasmid --initialize #We makes use of a bash helper script to locate the rfplasmid.py file and to download the plasmid files
 $  rfplasmid
 ```